FIWARE/tutorials.Securing-Access/README.md

 ### User Credentials - Sample Code

-The code delegates all the OAuth2 calls to a separate library function, `oa.getOAuthPasswordCredentials()`, the user is retrieve using a separate `oa.get()` call as shown:
+The code delegates all the OAuth2 calls to a separate library [oauth2,js](https://github.com/Fiware/tutorials.Step-by-Step/blob/master/docker/context-provider/express-app/lib/oauth2.js).
+Every request includes the standard OAuth2 header and each request is wrapped in a promise to simplify the application code.
+The User Credentials flow is invoked using the `oa.getOAuthPasswordCredentials()` function - once an `access_token` is received, the user details are retrieved using a separate `oa.get()` call as shown:

 ```javascript
 function userCredentialGrant(req, res){